 A major spill is defined as a spill of material that poses a significant threat to an employee's safety or the environment.
-Generally it involves a large quantity of a moderately hazardous substance, or any amount of highly toxic or particularly hazardous material, or any material that may present a fire hazard, or if the material can not be recovered before being released to the environment.
+Generally, it involves a large quantity of a moderately hazardous substance, or any amount of highly toxic or particularly hazardous material, or any material that may present a fire hazard, or if the material can't be recovered before being released to the environment.
 No attempt should be made to clean up a major spill.
-Everyone in the area must be notified, the area evacuated, and Public Safety contacted, 911 or 413/572-5262.
-A meeting place must be determined at the time of the call so the caller can give details to Public Safety Officer(s).
+Everyone in the area must be notified, the area evacuated, and University Police contacted, 911.
+A meeting place must be determined at the time of the call so the caller can give details to University Police Officer(s).
 They will contact the Fire Department.
 Department Chair must be notified.